 One of the points I’ve tried to make on this site is that we are soon to enter another era.
 That many of the things the media is most concerned about are things that are passing away—not things of the most vital importance for you now, certainly not things that will prepare you for the future.

-The beginning of this year may have seemed like the start of the Trump Era, but actually DT is the tail-end of something that has been building since 2012.
+The beginning of 2017 may have seemed like the start of the Trump Era, but actually he is the tail-end of something that has been building since 2012.
 The next big “year” will be 2020, which is not all that far away.
 The changes in society and especially technology in the first half of the 2020s will be profound.
 There will also be some Earth changes that will lead up to this period.

 Entertainment like this is vital in that they at least “attempt” to prepare us for our future that is quickly coming.